linode/docs/docs/uptime/analytics/how-to-use-webalizer-to-analyze-web-traffic-on-debian-8.md

 ## Before You Begin

-Ensure that you have ssh access to your server with Debian 8 (Jessie) installed.
-You'll also need the following:
+This tutorial assumes that you have SSH access to your server running Debian 8 (Jessie).
+Before you begin, make sure you've completed the following:

-*   **a LEMP (Linux, Nginx (pronounced "engine x"), MySQL, PHP) stack**.
-To install a LEMP stack you can follow [this guide](https://www.linode.com/docs/websites/lemp/lemp-server-on-debian-8).
-However, you can skip the Nginx configuration because we'll address it later on in this tutorial.
+*   Complete the steps in our [Getting Started](https://linode.com/docs/getting-started) and [Securing your Server](https://www.linode.com/docs/security/securing-your-server) guides.
-*   **a non-root user with sudo priviledges**.
-To create a non-root user with sudo privileges you can follow the steps in [this guide](https://www.linode.com/docs/tools-reference/linux-users-and-groups).
+*   Follow the steps outlined in our [LEMP on Debian 8](https://www.linode.com/docs/websites/lemp/lemp-server-on-debian-8) guide.
+You should skip the nginx configuration section as we'll address it later on in this tutorial.

 ## Install and Configure Webalizer